-By clicking “RSVP” for this virtual networking event, Marie was able to get connected — and now, when January 2022 rolls around, she’ll be working full-time as a member of the Commercial Leadership Program at General Electric Healthcare.
+By clicking “RSVP” for this virtual networking event, Marie was able to get connected—and now, she’s working as full-time as a member of the Commercial Leadership Program at General Electric Healthcare.

-For those still living in a virtual setting, going to virtual networking events through Handshake can be extremely beneficial.
+If in-person events aren’t available, going to virtual networking events through Handshake can be just as beneficial.
 Marie can’t recommend it enough: “It was really easy to sign up for everything and [the event] had different links to one-on-one chats and group sessions.
 Handshake really mapped it out well!”
 So, what are you waiting for?